kanj-github/encryption/README.md

-# encryption
+# Encryption in android app

-Implement encryption/decryption for text
+## Implement encryption/decryption for text without keeping keys on a server or storing in files, shared prefernces, etc.